 Most of the rest of our time in Mexico was spent sleeping, drinking and eating (I told you I’d get to the food!).
 I’m no foodie, but I thought the food was delicious and much better than expected, and so did Bryant, and he is a picky eater.
 There are nine restaurants and seven bars at the resort:

 Market Cafe: International Buffet – We ate here most days for breakfast.
 There were lots of normal breakfast options (eggs, toast, bacon, the works), but there were also some more “adventurous” breakfast foods.
 I mostly stuck with the traditional stuff, and it was good.

 El Patio: Mexican Cuisine – When in Mexico you have to eat Mexican food right?
 We ate here one night.
 You really can’t go wrong with Mexican food, and we enjoyed our dinner, but I’m not sure if you could call it “authentic” Mexican Cuisine.

-Himitsu: Pan-Asian Cuisine – There was hibachi, sushi and a regular menu here.
+Himitsu: Pan-Asian Cuisine – There were hibachi, sushi and regular menus here.
 You have to reserve the hibachi ahead of time because spots are limited.
 We enjoyed one dinner there, and the food was great.
 We also enjoyed talking to the super friendly chef.